After health care debacle, Trump eyes Democrats for tax deal

 The courtship is well under way.
 Trump invited Indiana Sen. Joe Donnelly, a Democrat facing a tough re-election bid in 2018, to ride aboard Air Force One to an Indianapolis rally touting the tax plan on Wednesday, and he asked several Democratic members of the tax-writing House Ways and Means Committee to the White House to discuss the outline on Tuesday.

-Donnelly, one of three Senate Democrats who declined to sign a letter to Trump laying out conditions for a bipartisan discussion of tax reform, praised portions of the president's plan in a statement but stopped short of promising his vote.
+Donnelly, one of three Senate Democrats who declined to sign a letter to Trump laying out conditions for a bipartisan discussion of tax reform, said in an interview Wednesday night that he spoke to Trump at length about the tax reform plan and a possible boost in infrastructure spending that Democrats would like to see.

-"I’m pleased the president has been supportive of my proposal to address the outsourcing of American jobs, and I am hopeful that any tax reform proposal includes measures that support American workers as well as the middle class and encourage domestic investments," he said in a statement.
+But Donnelly wasn't ready yet to commit his vote to the tax proposal.
+"I’m going to try to figure out what’s in it," he said.

 Rewriting the tax code is a tough goal — it's been 31 years since the last major overhaul — and Trump has his work cut out for him in getting Republicans aligned behind his plan.
 Some will be wary of the overall price tag, while others may be reluctant to kill certain breaks that benefit allies in the business community or their constituents — for example, lawmakers from New York, California and other states where taxpayers get a deduction for the state and local taxes they pay.